FC Metalurh Zaporizhzhia

+In 2017, the city of Zaporizhia administration reestablished the football club as Miskyi Football Club Metalurh Zaporizhia.
+In December 2024, the organization designation was changed to a sports club at the decision of the city council.

 History

 Early years (1935–1946)

 The history of Metalurg began in 1935 when a steel production company, Zaporizhstal, formed the football club 'Stal'.
 By the end of the year a local sports union gave Stal the status of a main club in the region.
 Throughout the 1930s, the team appeared regularly in domestic competitions and often played against clubs from the Soviet Top League, the most notable of which was Spartak Moscow.
 The tough times of World War II soon followed, however, bringing decline to both Zaporizhstal and its team.
 Nonetheless, in 1946 the club was revived and in 1949, Stal won the cup in Zaporizhzhia Oblast.

-USSR era (1946–1990)
+Post-war era (1946–1990)

 In October 1949, the team was renamed to 'Metalurg'.
-In 1950 Metalurg debuts in the USSR Cup and in the round of 64 they defeated Lokomotiv Petrozavodsk with the score of 5–0, but go out in the next stage, losing 2–3 to Torpedo Stalingrad.
-However, the very next year club went to eighth-finals, notably defeating Dinamo Minsk 1–0 and Lokomotiv Moscow 4–0 on the way.
+In 1950, Metalurg debuts in the USSR Cup and in the round of 64 they defeated Lokomotiv Petrozavodsk with the score of 5–0, but go out in the next stage, losing 2–3 to Torpedo Stalingrad.
+However, the very next year the club went to the Round of 16, notably defeating Dinamo Minsk 1–0 and Lokomotiv Moscow 4–0 on the way.
 In 1953, the club debuted in the USSR Championship after becoming the champion of Ukrainian SSR in 1952.
-From 1953 to 1962, Metalurg played in USSR Championship division 'B'.
+From 1953 to 1962, Metalurg played in the USSR Championship Class 'B'.

-In 1963 Metalurg won a place in USSR Championship division 'A' and had some moderate success.
-They stayed there until 1971, when in the 1970 season club secured a position in division 'A' and a place in the USSR First League.
-In their first season they came in fourth place, which became the club's highest achievement in the USSR Championships.
+In 1963, Metalurg secured a place in the USSR Championship division 'A' and achieved some moderate success.
+They stayed there until 1971, when in the 1970 season the club secured a position in Class 'A' and a place in the USSR First League.
+In their first season, they came in fourth place, which became the club's highest achievement in the USSR Championships.